dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 The output of the pipeline is a refined model of the protein of interest and fitted into the electron density map.
 Since the AlphaFold yet produces different accurate models with rarely atomistic accurancy, further manual investigation of the model is needed.
 The model can be visualised with the CCP4 program Coot and refined here.

-The ouptut folder named alf_output contains the following subfolders and files for the example monomer protein 7QRZ and the example multimer protein 8HUA:
+The ouptut directory named alf_output contains the following subfolders and files for the example monomer protein 7QRZ would look like the following:
 ```
 └── 1478156
     └── 7QRZ